 The accountants for PriceWaterhouseCoopers (PwC), the firm charged with counting the votes for the Oscars and keeping the results secret until the show, gave Warren Beatty the wrong envelope.
 How could this be, given that Emma Stone had already received her award?
 Well, as noted in this Huffington Post article, the PwC accountants were handing out the envelopes from duplicate sets of all the winners!

 You can’t be too careful!
 We have two sets of results envelopes, each packed in its own briefcase – one for each of us.
 The morning of the awards we arrive separately at the show.
 LA traffic can be unpredictable!
 At the event, we are both backstage to hand the envelopes to the presenters.

-And in an interview before the event, the two accountants again confirmed the procedure.
+And in an interview before the event, the two accountants again confirmed the procedure for the Oscars.

 The producers decide what the order of the awards will be.
 We each have a full set.
 I have all 24 envelopes in my briefcase; Martha has all 24 in hers.
 We stand on opposite sides of the stage, right off-screen, for the entire evening, and we each hand the respective envelope to the presenter.
 It doesn’t sound very complicated, but you have to make sure you’re giving the presenter the right envelope.

 Actually, that does sound complicated.
 Handing out envelopes from duplicate sets, from opposite sides of the stage was an accident waiting to happen.
 As I wrote in a 2015 post about the Miss Universe Pageant,

 Writing the same information in different ways increases the chance that a mistake will be made.